-A member, who has been granted a leave, should notify his/her department or unit in writing at least fourteen (14) days prior to the day on which he/she intend to return to work, unless otherwise mutually agreed.
+A member, who has been granted a leave, should notify their department or unit in writing at least fourteen (14) days prior to the day on which they intend to return to work, unless otherwise mutually agreed.

 20.8 Leave, Bereavement and Compassionate

-A member will be granted reasonable leave of absence for urgent personal reasons such as bereavement, serious family illness, etc. Permission should be obtained from the department head prior to taking such leave so that arrangements can be made to carry on the member’s duties during the absence.
-Upon receipt of written application for the leave, the department head, taking the particular circumstances of the situation into consideration, will authorize the leave with or without pay and benefits.
+A member will be granted reasonable leave of absence for urgent personal reasons such as bereavement, serious family illness, etc. Permission should be obtained from the Academic/Administrative Leader prior to taking such leave so that arrangements can be made to carry on the member’s duties during the absence.
+Upon receipt of written application for the leave, the Academic/Administrative Leader, taking the particular circumstances of the situation into consideration, will authorize the leave with or without pay and benefits.
 Leaves will not be unreasonably denied.

 20.9 Leave, Personal / Family

 In order to meet the needs of a member to attend to emergent, personal or family situations, a maximum of three (3) days of paid leave is available per calendar year and does not accumulate from year to year.

 Eligible members are entitled to disability benefits as defined under the Salary Continuance Plan, Article 12.5.